Linda Crampton has loved music since childhood. She plays the piano and recorder, sings, and listens to classical, folk, and early music.

-Despite the somewhat menacing facial expression of the barber in the sculptures shown above, The Barber of Seville is a comic opera, or an opera buffo as it's known in Italian.
+Despite the somewhat menacing facial expression of the barber in the photos shown above, The Barber of Seville is a comic opera, or an opera buffo as it's known in Italian.
 It was first performed in 1816.
 The composer was Gioachino Rossini and the librettist Cesare Sterbini.
 The barber in the title is named Figaro.
-He does more than give shaves, however.
+He does more than give shaves.
 He is sometimes referred to as a factotum—a servant or employee who does many kinds of jobs.

 The plot of the opera is convoluted, but at heart it's a love story.
 Dr. Bartolo lives with his ward Rosina, whom he keeps confined in the house and wants to marry.
 Count Almaviva also wants to marry Rosina.
 At the start of the opera, he is disguised as a poor student named Lindoro because he wants Rosina to love him for himself, not his money.
 The competition between the two suitors is the basis for the opera.